-However, for reasons unclear to all, in the same ruling the judge surprisingly invented a new award of his own, unasked for and based on fictitious figures the judge himself had previously ruled were inadmissible - awarding the Plaintiff $27,000 for non-existent 'lost contracts'.
+However, for reasons unclear to all, in the same ruling Judge Charles Kocoras surprisingly invented a new award of his own, unasked for and based on fictitious figures the judge himself had previously ruled were inadmissible - awarding the Plaintiff $27,000 for non-existent 'lost contracts'.
 Fictitious contracts the Plaintiff claimed to have had with other notorious internet spam outfits and which were never disclosed during discovery.

 Update: July 2010

-On July 9, 2010, Spamhaus filed a motion asking the judge to reconsider his new $27,000 ruling, pointing out the serious legal errors in his new ruling.
-The judge did not recosider, therefore Spamhaus took the case back to the Court of Appeals for a second time.
+On July 9, 2010, Spamhaus filed a motion asking Judge Charles Kocoras to reconsider his new $27,000 ruling, pointing out the serious legal errors in his new ruling.
+The judge did not reconsider, therefore Spamhaus took the case back to the Court of Appeals for a second time.